 Due to the Heroes Earned Retirement Opportunities Act, known as the HERO Act, military veterans who have tax-free income (such as Combat Pay) can contribute to a Roth IRA.
 Normally, taxpayers can only contribute to an IRA up to the amount of earned income for the year.
-In the case of military, however, the taxpayer can “double dip,” avoiding taxes on their wages while also putting money into a tax-advantaged retirement account.
+In the case of the military, however, the taxpayer can “double-dip,” avoiding taxes on their wages while also putting money into a tax-advantaged retirement account.

 By being able to invest tax-free income in a Roth IRA, veterans can take advantage of compound interest, enabling them to build a substantial nest egg.
 This is an especially powerful technique for younger veterans, who have a longer time for the Roth IRA to build up tax-free gains.

 By understanding the unique deductions allowed to veterans, it’s possible to ensure they will be able to receive the financial benefits they deserve for serving their country.